1. Home

 Then click the “X” to exit the panel.

-10. Click the “Download” button next to “Federation Metadata XML”, and supply the downloaded XML file to Appbot Support to proceed.
+10. Click the “Download” button next to “Federation Metadata XML”.

-If you need any further assistance with Azure single sign-on or any of Appbot’s other single sign on solutions, don’t hesitate to contact us with any questions or check out our FAQ section here.
+If you need any further assistance with Azure single sign-on or any of Appbot’s other Single Sign On (SSO) solutions, don’t hesitate to contact us with any questions or check out our FAQ section here.

 Was this article helpful?